amankrx/matching-engine-rs/README.md

 Contributions to matching-engine-rs are welcome!
 If you encounter any issues, have suggestions, or would like to add new features, please feel free to open an issue or submit a pull request.
 Note that I'm still learning my way around Rust and trading systems, so any feedback is appreciated!
 ## Credits

-The matching engine is heavily inspired and researched from a few other implementations and blogs.
-Most of them are primarily implmented in C++.
-These are a few useful resources that helped me as well.
+These are a few useful resources that helped me and will be useful to understand the LOB as well.
+Most of them are primarily written in C/C++.
 - [CppTrader](https://github.com/chronoxor/CppTrader) matching engine implementation
-- A [StackOverflow answer](https://quant.stackexchange.com/questions/3783/what-is-an-efficient-data-structure-to-model-order-book/32482#32482) by Charles Cooper along with his implementation of a [optimized LOB](https://github.com/charles-cooper/itch-order-book/)
+- A [StackOverflow answer](https://quant.stackexchange.com/questions/3783/what-is-an-efficient-data-structure-to-model-order-book/32482#32482) along with his implementation of a [optimized LOB](https://github.com/charles-cooper/itch-order-book/)
-- This [blog post](https://web.archive.org/web/20110219163448/http://howtohft.wordpress.com/2011/02/15/how-to-build-a-fast-limit-order-book/) by WK Selph gives a good idea for the low-level design of the orderbook.
+- This [blog post](https://web.archive.org/web/20110219163448/http://howtohft.wordpress.com/2011/02/15/how-to-build-a-fast-limit-order-book/) gives a good idea for the low-level design of the orderbook.

 Apart from that, the implementation in the [itchy-rust](https://github.com/adwhit/itchy-rust) library was helpful to create the ITCH Parser.
 The `nom` library used in the library was pretty old, so I created a parser using the updated libraries and as suitable to my project.